Mihai Teja: Managerial career

 He made his debut as head coach at the Liga I side Universitatea Cluj in October 2013.
 He ended his contract in September 2014.

 In November 2014, Teja was appointed head coach of the Romania national under-21 team.
 He managed the team for a friendly game against Serbia U21, in Belgrade, won by Romania 1–0.
 After only one game in charge, he ended his contract with the Romanian Football Federation.
 In January 2015, Teja signed a contract with Dinamo București, but was sacked only two months later.

-In December 2018, after a good first half of the season with Gaz Metan Mediaș, Teja accepted a one and a half year contract offer from FCSB, following the departure of former coach Nicolae Dică.
+In December 2018, after a good first half of the season with Gaz Metan Mediaș, Teja accepted a one-and-a-half-year contract offer from FCSB, following the departure of former coach Nicolae Dică.

 On 9 January 2020, Teja replaced Bergodi as the head coach of Liga I side Voluntari.

+On 24 September 2024, Teja was named new manager of Danish Superliga club Vejle Boldklub.
+He was sacked on 9 February 2025.